 The session is a decentralized encrypted messenger app, available for Android, iOS, and PC.
 Session removes sensitive metadata collection.
-By that mean it doesn’t collect any personal information.
+That means it doesn’t collect any personal information.
 So no need to worry about data breaches.
 It sends messages through the onion routing network.
 That leaves no trace.
-And, most important it’s an open-source App, so nothing hidden.
+And, most important it’s an open-source App, so nothing is hidden.
 The App is specially designed for people who want privacy.
 And, freedom from any form of surveillance.

 1. No Contact Details Required.